christoftorres/TicketMiner/Server/README.md

 1. Download and install Node.js from [nodejs.org](https://nodejs.org/en/).
 Node.js includes npm.
 2. Or, if you have a package manager like APT, install Node.js and npm via that.
 For example, in an Ubuntu or Debian terminal window, enter: ***sudo apt-get install nodejs nodejs-legacy npm***

-Important note for Ubuntu users: Please  make sure that you have installed the latest version of Node.js and npm by running the following two commands:
+**Important note for Ubuntu users:** Please  make sure that you have installed the latest version of Node.js and npm by running the following two commands:

 	node -v
 	npm -v

 The Node.js version should be 4.x.x or higher and the npm version should be 3.x.x or higher.
-If this is not the case, then you can try to install manually the latest version of nodejs by running the following commands in the console:
+If this is not the case, then you can try to install manually the latest version of Node.js by running the following commands inside the console:

 	sudo apt-get purge nodejs npm
 	curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -